serjokx/serjokx/README.md

 - 👋 Hi, I’m @serjokx
 - 👀 I’m interested in ...dasd
 - 🌱 I’m currently leacvxrning ...
-- 💞️ I’m looking to collgdaborsdate on ...asdcxz
+- 💞️ I’m looking to collgsdadaborsdate on ...asdcxz
-- 📫 How tgdfgdfgo reach me ...
+- 📫 How tgdfgdfgo reach me .das.. dsadfggfd
-dsadfggfd
 <!---asxczczcgfd
 serjokx/sedfgdfgrjokx is a ✨ special ✨ repositxsxsxasxcxory because ijts `README.md` (this file) appears on your GitHub profile.